PatrykKukula/pv-calculator/README.md

 # Application security

-Application is secured with Spring Boot security on the backend layer and UI navigations.
+Application is secured with Spring Boot security in the backend layer.
 Endpoints are secured with role based access - user needs to be logged in and have proper 'USER' role.

 Any activity will be blocked on the server side if user is not logged in.
 Furthermore, UI routes will redirect to login page, when anonymous user tries to reach protected endpoint.

-More than that, services has implemented validation to keep users from having access to other users resources.
+More than that, services have implemented validation to keep users from having access to other users resources.

 As the extra security layer services use method level security.

 To be able to use application, user need to be logged in and create account, if don't already have one.

-Registration form is validated and user need to meet special conditions for username and password.
+Registration form has validation rules and user need to meet special conditions for username and password.

 <img width="1915" height="518" alt="image" src="https://github.com/user-attachments/assets/9273154e-d159-484b-b169-71894d71e6de" />